afiodorov/afiodorov.github.io/_posts/2017-10-19-proud-phd-dropout.md

 post for me wasn't even worth reading.
 I see some humour in this failure to connect today though.

-A book that I am reading these days mentioned the following thing yesterday: knowing that a person you admire also went through struggles similar to yours will alleviate your suffering.
+A book that I am reading these days mentioned the following thing: knowing that a person you admire also went through struggles similar to yours will alleviate your suffering.
 And it helped me a lot when I found out that a person I currently admire the most, [Julia Galef][galef][^1], also dropped out from her PhD.
 And thus this blog post was born.
 I don't claim to be admired, but I hope that some of my readers will also find comfort in the fact that I struggled with this decision.

 P.S.
 And I apologise to many of my colleagues who had to bear the brunt of my irritability at the time of my struggles.
 In my defense, irritability is a sign